-Kansas Rep. Mark Samsel charged with battery after physical altercation with student
+Kansas Rep. Mark Samsel arrested for battery after physical altercation with student

 “I went to jail for battery.
 Does that really make me a criminal?
 Time will tell.”

-He said that the incident happened during fifth period, and that the classes before that hour went as planned.
+He said that the incident happened during fifth period, and that the classes before that hour went as planned, and he shared the same lesson in each one.
 He said what happened was “exactly what God planned.
 The kids were in on it.
 Not all of them.
 But most.”

+Parents told The Star that their children were upset by what took place that day.

+“He’s a leader.
+He’s in the statehouse.
+He’s somebody in a position of power.
+And he did not do right by those kids,” Zeck said.
+“A lot of kids were affected by that.”

 House Speaker Ron Ryckman told The Star that “we’re not yet aware of the details and in the process of gathering as much information as we can.”